Premiership of Narendra Modi: Hindutva

-During the 2014 election campaign, Modi expressed hopes for a tenure without communal violence.
+During the 2014 election campaign, Modi publicly expressed hopes for a tenure without communal violence.
 The BJP sought to identify itself with political leaders known to have opposed Hindu nationalism, including B. R. Ambedkar, Subhas Chandra Bose, and Ram Manohar Lohia.
-The campaign also saw the use of rhetoric based on Hindutva, however, by BJP leaders in certain states.
+The campaign also featured BJP leaders in some states using rhetoric rooted in Hindutva, a far-right Hindu nationalist ideology.
 Communal tensions were played upon especially in Uttar Pradesh and the states of Northeast India.
 A proposal for the controversial Uniform Civil Code was a part of the BJP's election manifesto.
+The BJP increasingly employed rhetoric rooted in Hindutva during the 2019 and 2024 elections.

 Several state governments headed by the BJP have enacted policies aligned with Hindutva after the election of Modi as prime minister.
 The government of Haryana made changes to its education policy that introduced Hindu religious elements into the curriculum.
-External affairs minister Sushma Swaraj suggested after the election that the Bhagvad Gita be adopted as India's "national book".
-The Modi administration has generally avoided directly supporting policies related to a Hindutva agenda.
+External affairs minister Sushma Swaraj suggested after the election that the Bhagavad Gita, an ancient Hindu scripture, be adopted as India's "national book".
 There has been an increase in the activities of a number of other Hindu nationalist organisations, sometimes with the support of the government.
-The incidents included a campaign against "Love Jihad", a religious conversion programme, by members of the right wing Hindu Mahasabha.
-The attempts at religious conversion have been described by the VHP and other organisations involved with them as attempts at "reconversion" from Islam or Christianity.
+The incidents included a campaign against "Love Jihad", a Hindu religious conversion programme conducted by members of the Rashtriya Swayamsevak Sangh (RSS), a far-right Hindutva paramilitary organisation, alongside other organisations such as the Hindu Mahasabha, a right-wing to far-right Hindu nationalist political party.
+The attempts at religious conversion have been described by the Vishva Hindu Parishad (VHP) and other organisations involved with them as attempts at "reconversion" from Islam or Christianity.
 However, no evidence was found by police in many states to support the "love-jihad" narrative.
 There have been a number of reports of intimidation or coercion of the subjects during these attempts.
-Officials in the government, including the Home Minister, have defended the attempts.
 There were additional incidents of violence targeted at religious minorities by Hindu nationalists.
 Modi refused to remove a government minister from her position after a popular outcry resulted from her referring to religious minorities as "bastards".
 Commentators have suggested, however, that the violence was perpetrated by radical Hindu nationalists to undercut the authority of Modi.